n-at-han-k/sites/dwm.suckless.org/patches/bstackmfact/index.md

 (default binding: Shift+Mod+[h,l]) while using the bottomstack layout changes the width of the first client in the stack and distrubutes the remaining screen width equally among the other clients.
-The effect of `setmfact` on the tiling layout remains as in the same as in the original stackmfact patch.
+The effect of `setmfact` on the tiling layout remains the same as in the original stackmfact patch.

 Download
 --------